Sheshikanthpulle/event-planner/README.md

 -----------------------
 There a file named run.sh in the repository home directory.
 Once setting up all the prerequisites and environmental variables double click the run.sh file to launch the application.

+** TO run the application in docker need run "docker compose up" command in project root directory.
+Then the application will create 2 containers in docker and run them.
+User can access the application on port '8000'

 --------
 Logging
 --------